Sanaebadi97/Practical_Unit_Testing/README.md

 http://practicalunittesting.com
 Practical Unit Testing with JUnit
-Nowadays developers are ectetout tests. leouality unit tests can turn out to be a real chall This book explns in detail  tt teJava iJU 5, TestNG, Mockito and
+Nowadays developers are ectetout tests. leouality unit tests caurn out to be a real chall This book explns in detail  tt teJava iJU 5, TestNG, Mockito and